mhosseinf/Module12_Challenge_nosql/README.md

 ### Query Establishments by Local Authority and RatingValue

-I find establishments within London as the Local Authority with a RatingValue greater than or equal to 4.
+I find establishments contain "London" in the Local Authority with a RatingValue greater than or equal to 4.
 Like the previous query, I display the results, convert them to a Pandas DataFrame, and display the number of rows and the first 10 rows.

 ### Geographical Query

-I perform a geographical query within a specified range of latitude and longitude.
+I perform a geographical query within 0.01 degree on either side of the latitude and longitude of Penang Flavours coordinate.
 The query looks for establishments with a RatingValue of 5, and the results are sorted by hygiene score.
 I print the results and convert them into a Pandas DataFrame, displaying the first 10 rows.

 ### Aggregation Pipeline

 I create an aggregation pipeline to perform a series of operations on the data.
 The pipeline includes matching establishments with a hygiene score of 0, grouping the matches by Local Authority, and sorting them by count.
-The results are displayed, and converted into a Pandas DataFrame, and the number of rows and the first 10 rows are shown.
+The results are displayed and converted into a Pandas DataFrame, and the number of rows and the first 10 rows are shown.